ni/javascript-styleguide/README.md

 ### GitHub Actions

-[Ensure NPM is present on the agent](https://github.com/actions/setup-node/) then run the lint command.
+[Ensure npm is present on the agent](https://github.com/actions/setup-node/) then run the lint command.

 ```yml
 jobs: